BBFF2025 Meet the Filmmakers: Alison Cornyn and Heather Greer

 We’ve known Hilda for nine years, since she contacted Alison about her project Incorrigibles.
 Hilda had recently received her records from the New York State Office of Children and Family Services (OCFS) and reached out after seeing our Incorrigibles website and project.
 From that first phone call, we were taken by her voice, her story, and her strength.
 After the first interview, it was clear that her story needed to be shared.

-This year’s BBFF theme is ‘Visions in Motion’.
+This year’s BBFF theme is ‘Love Film’.
 How does your film connect with it?

 The tagline “Love Film” resonates with us in its broadest interpretation.
 We love storytelling; we love the power of visual language; and we love the ways in which film allows audiences to enter into someone else’s story, to feel empathy, and to be moved.
 We feel that by bringing Hilda’s story to a wider audience, we are continuing the motion of visibility and the force of advocacy and change.